 Alternately layer the booze fingers and whiskey slop, then top with some grated chocolate.
 Seriously, that's it.

-For the tastiest results, leave to stew overnight in the fridge in its own Guinness and whiskey muck so all the ~flavors~ have soaked in.
+For the tastiest results, leave to stew overnight in the fridge in its own Guinness and whiskey muck so all the

 Like, what?
 That wasn't even 15 minutes of hard work and yet it looks as if you've gone five star chef H.A.M in the dessert department with this scrumptious marriage of Ireland and Italy.